How to Configure Unattended Upgrades on Debian 12/11/10

 Verbose

-This option specifies whether to display detailed upgrade information.
-By default, this option is disabled.
-To enable verbose output, set the value to “true” as shown in the example below:
+Use this option if you want to display detailed upgrade information.
+The system disables this option by default.
+To see a verbose output, change the value to “true”, as demonstrated in the example below:

 Unattended-Upgrade::Verbose "true";